 - Non-Readily Apparent Disability/Necessity: If the disability is readily apparent but the need for the accommodation is not apparent, the College may ask for additional information to verify the request.

-- In the case of a request of an assistance animal as an accommodation in college housing the College may require the individual and a reliable third party to complete the “Reasonable Accommodation Verification Form for Assistance Animals in College Housing".
-A reliable third party is someone who is familiar with the individual's disability and the necessity for the requested accommodation.
+- In the case of a request of an assistance animal as an accommodation in college housing the College may require the individual and a reliable third party to provide documentation for Assistance Animals in College Housing".
+A reliable third party is someone who has a professional relationship and is familiar with the individual's disability and the necessity for the requested accommodation.
 A reliable third-party includes, but is not limited to, a doctor or other medical professional, a peer support group, or a non-medical service agency (e.g., National Association of the Deaf).

-- Absent exceptional circumstances, within seven (7) business days of receiving the completed Verification Form or Documentation Form from the third-party, the Coordinator of Disability Services, after consultation with the Vice President of Student Services and Residential Life Director, will determine if the accommodation is necessary because of a disability to provide the individual an equal opportunity to use and access College housing.
+- Absent exceptional circumstances, within seven (7) business days of receiving the the request and Documentation from the third-party, Disability Support Services, after consultation with the Vice President of Student Services and Residential Life Director, will determine if the accommodation is necessary because of a disability to provide the individual an equal opportunity to use and access College housing.

-- If the third party returns the Verification Form or Documentation Form without sufficient information for Disability Services to determine whether an accommodation is necessary, the Coordinator of Disability Services will inform the individual in writing of the insufficiency and may request additional information, including speaking directly with the individual supplying the information, within seven (7) business days of receiving the verifying document.
+- If the third party returns the Documentation without sufficient information for Disability Support Services to determine whether an accommodation is necessary, Disability Support Services will inform the individual in writing of the insufficiency and may request additional information, including speaking directly with the individual supplying the information, within seven (7) business days of receiving the verifying document.

 Determination of Reasonableness